jeffgca/jp-async-storage/README.md

 There are two main differences:

 1. Promises are not supported, only callbacks
-2. callback arguments are node-style: the first argument is an error, and the second is the results of the api call.
+2. callback arguments are node-style: the first argument is an error, and the second is hopefully your data.

 ## Tests